 The Zazibona collaboration does not represent the replacement of the need to submit applications for registration in participating countries in line with national requirements.
-However, as described in this document, in order to facilitate cooperation among Zazibona authorities, certain modifications are expected.
+However, as described in this document, to facilitate cooperation among Zazibona authorities, certain modifications are expected.
 Although there is close collaboration on assessments and inspections, final national registration decisions are the responsibility of individual participating authorities.

 It is envisaged that manufacturers of needed medicines will benefit from accelerated registration processes, a single set of questions during the registration process and in principle harmonized registration decisions, which will facilitate easier review of any post-registration variations.
 Applications may be submitted by any person that qualifies to be an applicant in each participating country as per national requirements.

 The Collaborative Registration Procedure (CRP) for WHO-prequalified products is one of the registration pathways that applicants can utilise when submitting registration applications.
 The link below directs interested parties to the WHO website for more information on the procedure: https://extranet.who.int/prequal/content/collaborative-registration-faster-registration

 To qualify for an Emergency Assessment Pathway (EAP), the use of the product must meet the following criteria: